CodersCamp2021/team-lp-project-2/README.md

 - [Krzysztof Prońko](https://github.com/Ruud1990)
 - [Paweł Stępień](https://github.com/pastepi)

+### Project deployed on Netlify: https://wizardly-mayer-ab1861.netlify.app/

 # How to Use

+### Please be aware - app is not going to have any products and/or working functions related to them if ran locally without .env.local file with DB access (with appropriate product data)!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs dependencies required to run the app.

 ### `npm start`